Are You Eligible for a Lung Cancer Screening?

 The impact of lung cancer is not equal

-Are 15% less likely to be diagnosed early and 25% less likely to survive five years after diagnosis when compared to non-Hispanic White Americans.
+Latino Americans with lung cancer are 16% less likely to be diagnosed early, 30% more likely to not receive any treatment and 9% less likely to survive five years when compared to white individuals in America.

 Know the common symptoms of lung cancer